Fort Anawagen |

 Two five-gun Civil War batteries, at Minister Point (some earthworks remain on private property) located about 1.5 miles west of Moose Point State Park, and at Little River, located south of town at the end of Battery Road just north of the Little River (magazine remains on private property, battery built on).
 Barracks were built in the summer of 1864.
 All guns were transferred to Fort Knox by December 1865.

-Camden Batteries
+Camden Defenses

 (1814 - 1815), Camden